 The employer can, however, make its own arrangements for a partner's pension, orphan's pension or occupational disability cover.
 A IORP will often have an agreement in place with an insurer to make sure that this is not too costly.

-IORP: the advantages | IORP: the disadvantages |
+IORP: the advantages IORP: the disadvantages

-Zwitserleven IORP products
+Zwitserleven IORP product

-Zwitserleven has two types of IORP products:: Pension Now and PensionAccount Now.
-With these products, the contributions paid in will go almost entirely be used to accrue a pension for your employees.
+Zwitserleven has one type of IORP products:: Pension Now.
+With this product, the contributions paid in will go almost entirely be used to accrue a pension for your employees.
 The employee has online access to his total net pension.
 If the employee becomes incapacitated for work, Zwitserleven will take over payment of the contribution.
 The surviving dependants’ pension is also insured via Zwitserleven.